Gary was elected leader of the Nova Scotia NDP in 2016 and MLA for Halifax Chebucto in 2017.

 Abby Cameron spent more than a decade telling people’s stories in East Hants.

-As a journalist and former editor of the Enfield Weekly Press and The Laker, she has a unique knowledge of the struggles and the triumphs of our communities.
-It is this experience that will make her a great representative.
+As a journalist and former editor of the Enfield Weekly Press and The Laker, Abby has a unique knowledge of the struggles and the triumphs of our communities.

 Mercedes is an environmentalist, entrepreneur, local food champion, committed public servant, and resident of Kings South since 1978.